perslev/U-Time/README.md

 >>>  mean     0.21       0.30          0.16
 ```

-If you received an output similar to the, congratulations!
+If you received an output *similar* to the above, congratulations!
 You have successfully installed, configured, trained and evaluated a U-Sleep model on two different datasets.

-Two important notes:
+Please note that:
 * If you ran the above code on a GPU, you may not obtain the exact same numbers listed here, even if you specified the --seed arguments.
 This is because some operations are non-deterministic when evaluated on a GPU.

 * The performance of the obtained demo model is very low and not suitable for actual sleep staging.
 The reason is that we trained U-Sleep on a very limited set of data and for a very limited number of epochs.